Time-dependent moments from partial differential equations and the time-dependent set of atoms: Summary and open questions

 By \Cref{thm:sos} \Cref{open1} reduces to the questions that $\fp_f(x,T)\in\sos(\rset^2)$ holds for at least one $T>0$.

 On $\rset^n$ with $n\geq 3$ this in general no longer holds and the heat equation fails to produce sum of squares from non-negative polynomials in three or more variables, see \Cref{lem:notSOS} and \Cref{exm:nonSOS}.
-Note, the Choi--Lam polynomial (\Cref{exm:choilam}) is a non-negative polynomial in $3$ variables, not a sum of squares, but becomes a sum of squares under the heat equation.
+For the Choi--Lam polynomial we calculated in \Cref{exm:choilam} the exact time when it becomes a sum of squares under the heat equation.
 From the counterexamples in \Cref{lem:notSOS} and \Cref{exm:nonSOS} we see that it is necessary that the highest degree part is a sum of squares.
-And from the calculations we get the impression that the SOS-property is pushed from the highest degree part to the lower degree parts.
-Supported by \Cref{exm:choilam}, Hilbert's Theorem \cite{hilbert88} then implies the second open question.
+The idea in \Cref{exm:choilam} for the Choi--Lam polynomial is then used in \Cref{thm:pos34heat} to show that any $f\in\pos(3,4)$ becomes a sum of squares in finite time.